 It boosts creativity

 Meditating regularly stimulates the neocortex of the brain, which is where creativity comes from, so stimulating it can promote more creativity and innovation.
 In fact, Walt Disney understood this and was one of the first proponents of meditation in the workplace.

 It reduces the risk of heart attack and stroke

 A 2012 study of African Americans with heart disease found that those who practiced Transcendental meditation regularly were 48% less likely to have a heart attack, stroke, or die from all causes.
 This was compared to another like group that regularly attended a health education class.
 The reduction of stress and stress-related chemicals seems to help the heart.

 It reduces the risk of Alzheimer’s and dementia

 A recent study of adults with mild cognitive impairment showed that those who meditate daily for 15 to 30 minutes showed a showing of the progression of the decline.
 After eight weeks, participants experienced marked improvement in cognition and a greater sense of well.
 Typically, up to 20% of those with mild cognitive impairment wind up with full-blown dementia, but meditation can improve this.
 Alzheimer’s disease impacts the same areas of the brain helped by meditation.
 This brings hope that meditation can improve cognitive function for Alzheimer’s patients as well.

 It can help you live longer

 Meditating regularly can help you live longer.
 By reducing chronic stress, you can avoid stress-related chronic illness.
-Experiments have also shown that regular meditation may also protect our DNA which can also increase longevity.
+Experiments have also shown that regular meditation protects our DNA which increases longevity.

 I’ve worked with various forms of stress management with clients over the years.
 By far, the most effective overall is meditation.
 Other forms of stress management are good too.
 But if you only have time for one type of stress management, meditation will give you the greatest benefit.
 Meditation will reduce stress for a longer period of time after practicing it as well.